wswebcreation/wdio-ocr-service/website/docs/ocr-get-text.md

 ---
 title: ocrGetText
 ---
-Get the text on an image
+Get the text on an image.

 ### Usage
 ```js